azuyalabs/yasumi/README.md

 * Base       : For testing the base functionality of Yasumi
 * Japan      : For separately testing the Japan Holiday Provider
 * Netherlands: For separately testing the Netherlands Holiday Provider
-* Belgium: For separately testing the Belgium Holiday Provider
+* Belgium    : For separately testing the Belgium Holiday Provider
+* USA        : For separately testing the USA Holiday Provider

 License